What is tenancy fraud?

 If you suspect tenancy fraud, you can report it to us using the form below.

 Your information will be dealt with in confidence.
-If you provide your details, we can tackle the tenancy fraud by contacting you for further information where required and keep you updated with the result.
+If you provide your details, we might contact you to get more information to help us tackle the tenancy fraud, and we’ll keep you updated about what happens.